RHydrix/AutoHotKey-disableNumPad/README.md

-# Waffl3Dev-ProjFiles
+# Waffl3Dev-AutoHotKey-disableNumPad

-This is for downloading or viewing files from Waffl3Development!
+This is for viewing and downloading files from Waffl3Development!

+double click the exe to run, also includes autohotkey installer (can also be found here: https://www.autohotkey.com/)

+basic commands
+ctrl + F9 = toggle script

+ctrl + q =  fully quit application

-Let me know if there are any problems
+please open an issue ticket if you have any problems